tatsushid/go-fastping/README.md

 }
 ```

-It sends an ICMP packet and wait a response.
-If it receives a response, it
+The example sends an ICMP packet and waits for a response.
+If it receives a
-calls "receive" callback.
-After that, MaxRTT time passed, it calls "idle"
+response, it calls the "receive" callback.
+After that, once MaxRTT time has
-callback.
-For more detail, refer [godoc][godoc] and if you need more example,
+passed, it calls the "idle" callback.
+For more details,
+refer [to the godoc][godoc], and if you need more examples,
 please see "cmd/ping/ping.go".

 ## Caution